idoshuan/Donkey-Kong/README.md

 3. Points System with Real-Time Animation:
    - Points are rewarded in real time and are dynamically animated above Mario whenever he performs a scoring action (e.g., killing an enemy or wining stage).
 This adds a visually engaging element to the gameplay and provides immediate feedback to the player.

+4. Menu Screen Animation:
+   - The menu screen includes an animation where the text slides in from the left side of the screen, resembling a curtain being drawn.
+This feature was added to enhance the visual presentation and provide a smoother user experience.

 Game Logic Notes:
 1. Mario Falls Horizontally While Barrels Fall Straight Down: